Leandro-Bertoluzzi/remote-cnc-api/docs/development.md

 $ uvicorn app:app --reload
 ```

+Open [http://localhost:8000](http://localhost:8000) with your browser to see the result.

 ### Docker

 You can also run the API in a Docker container.
 This will also start a containerized DB, plus an `adminer` instance.